vlandham/captain_z/out/captain_z.md

 # 8

-Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard _The Sea Breaker_.
+Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard The Sea Breaker.

 The same ropes that had nearly tripped her on the deck and had nearly allowed her to escape by tangling up that sleepy pirate, had now narrowly saved her life.